 As introduced in the section "Our Corporate Profile" in this report, our operations are separated into two main segments.
 In the application of materiality for the identification of material sustainable topics, we looked into these two main segments and their presence in the various geographical locations where the operations of the respective segments are.
-We further identify whether the operations are significant to focus the scope of our reporting.
+We further identify whether the operations are significant to focus in the scope of our reporting.

-We then proceed to identify the material Sustainability Topic at a broad level, as presented in the Material Topic Matrix (see Table 2).
-The accompanying risks, impacts and opportunities factors under each topic ("Sustainability Factors") are then assigned and presented in the following Identified Sustainability Factors Table (see Table 3).
+We then proceed to identify the material Sustainability Topics at a broad level, as presented in the Material Topic Matrix (see Table 2).
+The accompanying risks, impacts and opportunities factors under each Sustainability Topic ("Sustainability Factors") are then assigned and presented in the following Identified Sustainability Factors Table (see Table 3).

-Most of our sustainability topics revolve around the new building and repair segment as it is the core business of the Group.
-The Group continuously assess, based on events occurring both internally and externally, information and feedbacks received from stakeholders, the relevance and materiality of each Sustainability Topic and Factors and shall report based on the latest relevant
+Most of our Sustainability Topics revolve around the new building and repair segment as it is the core business of the Group.
+The Group continuously assess, based on events occurring both

+Table 1: Segments and the corresponding geographical presence in 2019 internally and externally, information and feedbacks received from Stakeholders, the relevance and materiality of each Sustainability Topic and Factors and shall report based on the latest relevant material Sustainability Topics and Factors.